 Schedule an annual inspection with a trusted roofing company.
 Having your roof professionally inspected ensures any issues are addressed early, helping you avoid expensive repairs.

-- Inspect Your Roof: Look for missing shingles, rust, or damage.
+- Inspect your roof twice a year and after a storm.
+Look for missing shingles, rust, or damage.